GoogleCloudPlatform/enterprise-knowledge-solution/README.md

-    export DOC_AI_REGION="<Doc AI region where your Custom Document Classifier is deployed.>" export DOC_AI_PROCESSOR_ID="<ID for the Custom Document Classifier>" export SERVICE_ACCOUNT_ID="your service account identity that will be used to deploy resources"
+    export DOC_AI_REGION="<Doc AI region where your Custom Document Classifier is deployed.>" export DOC_AI_PROCESSOR_ID="<ID for the Custom Document Classifier>" export SERVICE_ACCOUNT_ID="your service account identity that will be used to deploy resources" export IAP_ADMIN_ACCOUNT="the email of the group or user identity displayed as the support_email field on Oauth consent screen.
     ```

 1. Run the following script to setup your environment and your cloud project for running terraform.
 This script configures the following: